joeratt/2Pow5_2017/windows_fileshare_osx/README.md

 # Windows Fileshare -- OS X

-This script is a quick utility for connecting to a Windows Fileshare from OS X. This utility allows users to easily connect to "\\my\server\abc" by entering the URL in the prompt.
+This script is a quick utility for connecting to a Windows Fileshare from OS X. This utility allows users to easily connect to `\\my\server\abc` by entering the URL in the prompt.

+This program eliminates the need to reverse slashes, add "smb:" at the beginning, and remember how to open a fileshare in Finder.
+Just copy/paste that Windows Fileshare URL in to the prompt.

 This can be added to your user scripts to be easily-accessable within your OS X titlebar.